Bosmere Division, Suffolk

 Bosmere Division is an electoral division in Mid Suffolk District which returns one county councillor to Suffolk County Council.

 Geography

 Bosmere is a largely rural division covering the South West of the former Bosmere and Claydon Hundred area of Mid Suffolk, including the small market town of Needham Market.

 History

-Having been held by the Liberal Democrats for 24 years, it was won back by the Conservatives in 2017.
+Having been held by the Liberal Democrats for 24 years, it was won back by the Conservatives in 2017 who held it in a by-election the next year.
+It was won by Reform in 2026 when they took control of Suffolk County Council for the first time, although the new Councillor resigned the same year forcing a by-election.